Harnessing Floquet dynamics for selective metrology in few-qubit systems: Dynamical regimes

 To identify the PD signature, we simulate the dynamics starting from the initial state \(\ket{000}\), polarized along the \(z\)-axis, and compute the average magnetization along \(z\) at stroboscopic times $t = nT$ as

 where \( \hat{\mathrm{U}}_F \) denotes the Floquet operator for one driving period.
+We focus on the $z$-magnetization, which is aligned with the Ising interaction and the Floquet pulse and therefore directly captures the PD response.
 This quantity serves as an order parameter reflecting the collective qubit dynamics of the system.
 In the PD phase, \(\langle \hat{M}_z \rangle_t\) exhibits oscillations with a period of \(2T\), whereas in the trivial phase, such as non-PD, it oscillates with a period \(T\) or quickly decays to a steady value, shown in Fig.~\ref{fig:Mz+Power+QE}(a).

 To characterize this behavior quantitatively, we perform a discrete Fourier transform of the magnetization time series after discarding transient effects (first 50 periods) and search for a prominent spectral peak at frequency \(f =1 /2T\).
 The presence of such a subharmonic peak signals the PD phase.
 Figures~\ref{fig:Mz+Power+QE}(a) and~\ref{fig:Mz+Power+QE}(b) illustrate the magnetization dynamics and their corresponding power spectra for the selected PD ($h_xT=2.6$, $JT=1.57$) and non-PD ($h_xT=2.6$, $JT=0.1$) regimes.
 In the PD regime, we can see that the magnetization \( \langle \hat{M}_z \rangle_t \) exhibits clear PD oscillations, consistent with a time-crystalline-like response.
 This PD is further supported by a prominent subharmonic peak at approximately $f = 1/2T$ in the power spectrum shown in Fig.~\ref{fig:Mz+Power+QE}(b).
 Conversely, in the non-PD regime, \( \langle \hat{M}_z \rangle_t \) displays irregular oscillations with weak or transient subharmonic features (red curve in Fig.~\ref{fig:Mz+Power+QE}(a)), and its power spectrum reveals subharmonic peaks at frequencies different from $1/2T$, unlike the PD regime where a dominant subharmonic at $1/2T$ is clearly observed (Fig.~\ref{fig:Mz+Power+QE}(b)).
 In addition, the Fourier spectrum of the real-valued magnetization signal is symmetric around the Nyquist frequency of $f=1/2T$.